-You must have a commercial driver license (CDL) with a hazardous materials endorsement before you drive any size vehicle that is used to transport hazardous material as defined in 49 CFR 383.5.
+You must have a commercial driver license (CDL) with a hazardous materials endorsement before you drive any size vehicle that is used in the transportation of any material that requires hazardous material placarding or any quantity of a material listed as a select agent or toxin in 42 CFR 93.
 You must pass a written test about the regulations and requirements to get this endorsement.
 Everything you need to know to pass the written test is in this section.
 However, this is only a beginning.
 Most drivers need to know much more on the job.
-You can learn more by reading and understanding the federal and state rules applicable to hazardous materials, as well as, attending hazardous materials training courses.
+You can learn more by reading and understanding the federal and state rules applicable to hazardous materials, as well as attending hazardous materials training courses.
 Your employer, colleges and universities, and various associations usually offer these courses.
 You can get copies of the Federal Regulations (49 CFR) through your local Government Printing Office bookstore and various industry publishers.
 Union or company offices often have copies of the rules for driver use.
 Find out where you can get your own copy to use on the job.

 The regulations require training and testing for all drivers involved in transporting hazardous materials.
 Your employer or a designated representative is required to provide this training and testing.
-Hazardous materials employers are required to keep a record of training for each employee as long as that employee is working with hazardous materials, and for 90 days thereafter.
+Hazardous materials employers are required to keep a record of that training on each employee as long as that employee is working with hazardous materials, and for 90 days thereafter.
 The regulations require that hazardous materials employees be trained and tested at least once every three years.

-All drivers must be trained in the security risks of hazardous materials transportation.
+Starting in 2006 all drivers must be trained in the security risks of hazardous materials transportation.
 This training must include how to recognize and respond to possible security threats.

-The regulations also require that drivers have special training before driving a vehicle transporting certain flammable gas materials or highway route controlled quantities of radioactive materials.
+The regulations also require that drivers have within the previous two years special written training before driving a vehicle transporting certain flammable gas materials or highway route controlled quantities of radioactive materials.
 In addition, drivers transporting cargo tanks and portable tanks must receive specialized training.
-Each driver's employer or his or her designated representative must provide such training.
+Each driver's employer or his or her designated representative must provide such training once every three years.